codyjwalker/sample_app/README.md

 This application is currently under developement!
 If referring to the [*Ruby on Rails Tutorial*](https://www.railstutorial.org/), it has been developed through the end of Chapter 8.
-The last branch that has been developed is "basic-login" (if referring below to the full list of branch names).
+The last branch that has been fully developed is "basic-login" (if referring below to the full list of branch names).

 ## License